Skip to content

 pink line

 Education settings must maintain a suite of up-to-date safeguarding policies that outline how they protect and promote children’s safety and welfare.
-These policies should be reviewed annually or whenever guidance changes.
+These policies should be reviewed annually or whenever national/local guidance or legislation changes.
 Everyone in the setting should have access to them, and staff must confirm they’ve read and understood them.

 The following templates and guidance documents are provided as a starting point and should be adapted by DSLs and leaders/managers to meet the specific requirements for their individual school or setting.

-LESAS make every effort to ensure that the information in our templates is accurate and up to date, however, ultimate responsibility for ensuring their individual policies are appropriate remains the responsibility of the school/college or setting leadership team.
+LESAS make every effort to ensure that the information in our templates is accurate and up to date, however, ultimate responsibility for ensuring their individual policies are appropriate remains the responsibility of the school, college or setting leadership team.
 If errors are brought to our attention, we will correct them as soon as practicable.

 Child protection policy template